SSWConsulting/SSW.Rules.Content/rules/when-to-use-domain-and-integration-events/rule.md

 Use Domain Events within the `Domain` layer to decouple domain-specific logic and enable better maintainability and testability within the core of your application.

 Use Integration Events (preferably from the `Application` layer) when you need to communicate and coordinate between different parts of an application or distributed system (such as microservices), to achieve eventual consistency and loose coupling among services.

+For an example implementation of Domain and Integration events, check out this [example project](https://github.com/william-liebenberg/CleanArchitectureWithDomainEvents).